ipld/specs/data-structures/ethereum/state.md

       * If the first nibble in the prefix byte of the key is 3, the node is a leaf node with an odd length key; The second nibble in the prefix byte is actually the first nibble of the key, the rest of the key fits in the remaining bytes.
         * E.g. for a leaf node at path `ce57` that holds the state account for the address hash `ce573ced93917e658d10e2d9009470dad72b63c898d173721194a12f2ae5e190`, the compact encoded partial path will be `23ced93917e658d10e2d9009470dad72b63c898d173721194a12f2ae5e190`.
-* If branch node: There will be 17 elements; [0] - [15] store the hashes of the child nodes at the next hex character (0-f) step down a path, [16] is val.
+* If branch node: There will be 17 elements; [0] - [15] store the hashes of the RLP encodings of the child nodes at the corresponding hex character (0-f) step down a path, [16] is val.
-    * If there are no further nodes down one of the branch's paths, an empty byte array is stored in the corresponding element (this is represented as a null link in the IPLD).
+    * If there are no further nodes down one of the branch's paths, an empty byte array is stored in the corresponding element (this is represented as a null link in the IPLD schema).
-* If the value stored at a leaf node would be smaller than or equal to the length of the hash of that leaf node (<= 32 bytes) then the value is directly included in the parent branch or extension node rather than the parent node linking to an entire leaf node.
-In this case the child is a one element list of bytes (a `TrieValueNode`) where that one element is the RLP encoded value.
-In practice this is only possible for the storage trie, as RLP encoded transactions, receipts, and state accounts are always greater than 32 bytes in length.
+* If the RLP encoding of a node would be smaller than or equal to the hash of the RLP encoding of that leaf node (32 bytes) then the RLP encoding is directly included in the parent node.
+In practice this is only possible for storage trie leaf nodes.
+Branch nodes, extension nodes, transactions, receipts, and state accounts are always greater than 32 bytes in length.

 ```ipldsch
 # TrieNode IPLD